deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table shows an example where removing more blocks from a Llama-3-8B model, contrary to the assumption of error monotonicity, leads to improved perplexity.
+> The table presents a comparison of different model compression methods at 70% average sparsity, showing that EvoPress outperforms existing methods in terms of validation perplexity and zero-shot accuracy.

 {{< table-caption >}}